“If you build it, they will come” is not an effective marketing strategy for authors.

 “I try to use my newsletter to reinforce the connection between myself and the reader,” confirms Chris Guillebeau, author of the $100 Start Up and Born for This.
 “I use it to promote my new books or events, of course, but I also try to keep it personal to ensure there’s a real reason for any newsletter email I send.”

-Who is your tribe?
+Who is your readership?

 Although many different types of people may read and enjoy your books, keep your ideal reader or target market in mind when building your email list.
 Best-selling children’s author Debbie Dadey does not reach out to her readers: “My target audience is parents and teachers and librarians, not the children themselves, as they can be quite young.”
 Kids can reach out to her through her website, but her newsletter focuses on connecting with the people who make the buying decisions for the children.